 Marari Beach.
 This is not your usual touristy beach destination.
 Tucked away from the maddening crowd, it is the perfect getaway from city life.
 In fact, there’s not much else apart from relaxing and feasting on some lovely local cuisine.
 Make sure to explore Allappuzha Beach and while you’re at it, the Allepey town for its beautiful backwaters and lagoons.
 Add an element of spirituality and indulge in some history by visiting Cherthala town for temples and churches.
 The St Sebastian festival which occurs around January is very famous here.
 The Shiva temple at Mararikulam is another must-see, as is the quaint St Andrews church.

-Kerala cuisine is heaven for people who love the heady mix of spices and coconut flavour.
-Marari is obviously the place for those who love seafood!
+Marari is obviously a place for those who love seafood!
 Kari Meen Fry, Kappa, Allepy Fish Curry, Prawn Fry and many more drool worthy dishes are on the local menu.
 Get your fix of Appam and Stew, Puttu, Nulputtu and Sadhya here as well.
 Vegetarians have plenty to choose from.
 Think Avial, Olan, Pachidi along with the usual sambhar and rasam.
 For those of you who are not too keen on eating traditional, there are options of Continental food as well.

-Marari has something for everyone: it has a fine mix of luxury resorts, B&Bs and homestays.
-We pick Marari Beach Resort, an eco-friendly beach front hotel with villas amidst coconut groves.
+Marari has something for everyone.
+It has a fine mix of luxury resorts, B&Bs and homestays.
+We picked Marari Beach Resort, an eco-friendly beach front hotel with villas amidst coconut groves.

 Featured image by: N Borun